GeoSaffer/MassFileRenamer/README.md

 # MassFileRenamer
-removing  unwanted character from a large amount of files
+removing  unwanted character from a large amount of file names